 A bone scan can help show if a cancer has metastasized (spread) to the bones.
-It can be more useful than standard x-rays because it can show all of the bones in the body at the same time and can find small areas of cancer spread not seen on plain x-rays.
+It can show all of the bones in the body at the same time and can find small areas of cancer spread not seen on plain x-rays.

 Bone changes show up as "hot spots" on your skeleton.
 They attract the radioactivity.
 These areas may suggest metastatic cancer, but arthritis or other bone diseases can also cause the same pattern.
 To distinguish between these conditions, your cancer care team may use other imaging tests such as simple x-rays or CT,MRI or PET scans to get a better look at the abnormal areas or they may even take biopsy samples of the bone.

 For this test, a form of radioactive sugar is put into a vein and travels throughout the body.
 Cancer cells absorb high amounts of this sugar.
 A special camera then takes pictures that show the areas where the sugar collected throughout the body.

 A PET scan is useful when your doctor thinks the cancer may have spread but doesn't know where.
 The picture is not as finely detailed as a CT or MRI scan, but it can provide helpful information about your whole body.
 Some machines can perform both a PET and CT scan at the same time (PET/CT scan).
 The radiologist can compare areas of higher radioactivity on the PET with the appearance of that area on the CT.

 This test can be useful in looking for cancer that has spread to distant organs, but it is not as helpful in looking for small deposits of cancer cells in the lymph nodes under the arm (axillary lymph nodes).

 The American Cancer Society medical and editorial content team